transloadit/uppy/README.md

 Yes, there is an S3 plugin, please check out the [docs](https://uppy.io/docs/aws-s3/) for more.

-### Do I need to install special service/server for Uppy?
+### Do I need to install a special service/server for Uppy?
 Can I use it with Rails/Node/Go/PHP?

 Yes, whatever you want on the backend will work with `@uppy/xhr-upload` plugin, since it just does a `POST` or `PUT` request.
 Here’s a [PHP backend example](https://uppy.io/docs/xhr-upload/#Uploading-to-a-PHP-Server).

 If you want resumability with the Tus plugin, use [one of the tus server implementations](https://tus.io/implementations.html) 👌🏼

-And you’ll need [`@uppy/companion`](https://uppy.io/docs/companion) if you’d like your users to be able to pick files from Instagram, Google Drive, Dropbox or via direct urls (with more services coming).
+And you’ll need [`@uppy/companion`](https://uppy.io/docs/companion) if you’d like your users to be able to pick files from Instagram, Google Drive, Dropbox or via direct URLs (with more services coming).

 ## Contributions are welcome